ngjunsiang/laymansguide-src/season4/issue045/issue045.md

 **Next issue:** Lossy compression: a computer’s attempt to summarise

 We’ve all done this before.
 “What were you talking about with X?”
-“Oh, we were just talking about Y. I said ___ and X said ____ and that was about all that was important.”
+“Oh, we were just talking about Y. I said _blah_ and X said _blah_ and that was about all that was important.”
 It’s called summarising, and if we didn’t do it, 75% of our lives would just be talking.

 How do computers summarise and attempt to convey only the important parts of all the information we store and transmit?
 This and more in the next issue on lossy compression!